deadjoe/e2duck/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## Language Versions

-This project is available in two language versions:

-- **English Version** (`e2duck.py`): The main version with all comments, logs, and documentation in English.
-- **Chinese Version** (`e2duck_cn.py`): Original version with comments, logs, and documentation in Chinese.

-Both versions have identical functionality and code structure, differing only in the language of comments and text messages.
-Developers can choose the version that best suits their language preference.